As iFF only The Academy calls the shots

 - The Wire

-Dana Kuznetzkoff is the founder of Fourth Agreement, a film and TV production company whose mission is to create unique films that inspire and entertain.
+As the Head of Television for Avex International, Inc., Dana Kuznetzkoff is on a mission is to entertain and inspire through the creation or acquisition of content across all genres and for all platforms.
 She has led diverse projects from HBO’s pilot episode of Boardwalk Empire to acclaimed series The Wire, and was the co-producer of NBC’s Smash.
-Currently, Dana is one of the producers of the series The New Yorker Presents.
+Dana was one of the producers of Invisible with Doug Liman and Julina Tatlock of the first scripted series designed specifically for 360-degree virtual reality; and she recently completed The New Yorker Presents, an episodic show for Amazon Studios visualizing the iconic magazine's unique stories.
 She produced the award-winning documentary Thread, which focuses on women in Afghanistan, and is developing a series about the hidden history of the women of World War II based on the book “We Band of Angels.”
-Dana serves on the Executive Committee of the Producers Guild of America, and is a member NY Women in Film & Television and the Directors Guild.
+Dana serves on the Producers Council of the Producers Guild of America, and is a member NY Women in Film & Television and the Directors Guild of America.

 Joe LandauerFilm Editor